< Browse to Previous Essay | Browse to Next Essay >

 - 1993 Michigan 31-38 (Loss)

 The 2001 game was Purdue's second trip to the Rose Bowl.
-In 1967, they beat USC in a squeaker, 14-13.
+In 1967, the Boilermakers beat USC in a squeaker, 14-13.
 They finished the 2000 season with a 6-2 conference win-loss record (8-3 for the season), and were ranked 14th in the Associated Press football poll.
-Washington finished the season with a 7-1 conference record (10-1 overall), and were ranked 4th in the nation.
-The Huskies had a dramatic season, in which they won 5 conference games in a row with come-from-behind, fourth quarter touchdowns.
+Washington finished the season with a 7-1 conference record (10-1 overall), and was ranked 4th in the nation.
+The Huskies had a dramatic season in which they won 5 conference games in a row with come-from-behind, fourth-quarter touchdowns.
 They were also the only team to beat Miami during the regular season, knocking that team from its number one spot and raising Oklahoma to the top-ranked position.

 Coming Up Roses

-The first Rose Bowl of the millennium got underway just after 1:00 p.m, on January 1.
-Purdue came to play with the highest-ranked offense in the country, but Washington also came with a powerful offense, along with a blazing defense.
-Both teams had stellar quarterbacks - Marques Tuiasosopo for the Huskies, and Heisman Trophy finalist Drew Brees for the Boilermakers.
+The 2001 Rose Bowl got underway just after 1:00 p.m, on January 1.
+Purdue came to play, with the highest-ranked offense in the country, but Washington also came with a powerful offense, along with a blazing defense.
+Both teams had stellar quarterbacks -- Marques Tuiasosopo for the Huskies and Heisman Trophy finalist Drew Brees for the Boilermakers.
 Brees received much media attention prior to the game, but as the game progressed many eyes were on Tuiasosopo.

 Tuiasosopo had an impressive game.
 He carried the ball 15 times for 75 yards and a touchdown, and completed 16 out of 22 passes for 138 yards and a score.
-He gave no interceptions, and received no sacks.
+He gave up no interceptions, and was not sacked.
 On top of that, he played with a shoulder injury throughout much of the second half.

 After receiving the Rose Bowl trophy seconds after the win, Washington coach Rick Neuheisel held it aloft, but couldn't hold back his own tears.
 Facing the press box with trophy and head held high, Neuhiesel's voice boomed out over the stadium: "This was for you, C.W."